Behind the scenes of James Comey's epic firing

 Senior Justice Department and FBI officials speaking Tuesday said they were unaware that Trump was preparing to fire Comey, describing themselves afterward as shocked by the development.

-Asked hours before announcing the decision whether Trump maintained confidence in Comey, Spicer avoided answered forthrightly.
+Asked hours before announcing the decision whether Trump maintained confidence in Comey, Spicer avoided answering forthrightly.

 "I have no reason to believe -- I haven't asked him," Spicer said.
 "I have not asked the President since the last time we spoke about this."